How to Start a Blog in 2020

-EllesBelles is a nickname of mine and I liked the use of notebook because a notebook can be used for multiple things: writing stories, writing lists, doodling, jotting down a quote or a thought, writing down a song lyric you like or a review of a movie.
+EllesBelles is a nickname of mine and I liked the use of a notebook because a notebook can be used for multiple things: writing stories, writing lists, doodling, jotting down a quote or a thought, writing down a song lyric you like, or a review of a movie.
 I’ve always carried a notebook with me, ever since I was little, so it made sense to me to call my blog EllesBellesNotebook after that.

 Your blog name can be anything you want it to be – within reason.
 Try and keep it relevant to the kind of things you want to post – or at least open so that it’s not jarring with your content. i.e. don’t call it Sarah’s Books if you’re going to be writing reviews of games or films.

 I use free design programs like Canva and PicMonkey to design my headers, images, and fonts.
 They’re so simple to use and great for backing up any of your images.

 If you’re looking for a pretty background or heavily design website then I recommend checking out Etsy for blog designs on your platform.
 I got mine from Etsy for £20 and it’s still going strong for me.
-Plus it had all of the coding I needed for adding social buttons, menus and Instagram feeds to my blog which is a major plus!
+Plus it had all of the built-in coding I needed for adding social buttons, menus and Instagram feeds to my blog which is a major plus!